onurrrk/InstantShield/README.md

 # 🛡️ InstantShield

-An **advanced shield delay removal system** developed for Minecraft servers.
+An **shield delay removal system** developed for Minecraft servers.
 Removes the default **5-tick (0.25s) shield warm-up delay** and supports **Folia** and all modern server software.

 ## 🚀 Features